 If the complaint relates to quality issues, first speak to your setting.
 If it isn't resolved, contact Ofsted on 0300 123 1234

-The Early Years Pupil Premium is extra funding paid to nurseries, schools, childminders and other registered childcare providers to support children’s development, learning and care.
+The Early Years Pupil Premium is extra funding paid to your registered childcare provider to support your child/children’s development, learning and care.

-- Working Tax Credit run-on, which is paid for 4 weeks after you stop qualifying for Working Tax Credit
+• Working Tax Credit run-on (paid for 4 weeks after you stop receiving Working Tax Credit)

 If you are not in receipt of one of the above benefits/credits you will not be eligible to apply

 How do I apply for Early Years Pupil Premium funding?